rnayabed/taurus/README.md

 ## Comparison with official SDK

-- Different and cleaner workflow: Taurus is built during setup and not during external project compilation.
+- Usage of CMake instead of GNU Make: This allows compilation on Windows and MacOS alongside Linux.
-- The SDK build output is stored in a seperate `build` directory instead of storing directly in the same directory.
+- The build output is stored in a seperate `build` directory instead of storing directly in the same directory.
 - Examples moved to seperate [repository](https://github.com/rnayabed/taurus-examples).
 - Rewritten following aspects:
     - setup.sh: Offers fine-grained features.
 Look at usage for details.
 It can also be executed from a different directory.